tracespace/gerber-to-svg/packages/pcb-stackup-core/README.md

 ### options

-The second parameter of the pcbStackupCore function is an options object.
+The second parameter of the pcb-stackup-core function is an options object.
 The only required option is the `id` options.
 For ease, if no other options are being specified, the id string may be passed as the second parameter directly.

 ``` javascript
 // stackup 1 and 2 are equivalent